- MFA-accepted translator on our in-house panel on staff for Tibetan

 Why NYC Legal & Notary for Thai National ID Card → Tibetan

-The Tibetan desk operates inside a Lawyers-Council-registered Thai law firm whose six Notarial Services Attorneys cover every gate from notary to embassy without external sub-contracting.
+Although clients often find us looking for translation, what they actually engage is a Thai law firm whose translation desk is staffed by Tibetan specialists and supervised by licensed attorneys.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 Concrete reasons clients return